nasa-jpl/vic2png/README.md

                         Output format, default is .png but can provide jpg or tif -dnmax DNMAX          Max.
 DN value to clip the upper bound of data in the input image.
   -dnmin DNMIN          Min.
 DN value to clip the lower bound of data in the input image.
+  --silent              If used, no output will be printed during execution.
 ```

 ### Example CLI Usage